saqibbedar/signifco-clone/README.md

 ## Preview

-Click [here](https://github.com/saqibbedar/signifco-clone) or by opening the `index.html` to preview the website.
+Click [here](https://saqibbedar.github.io/signifco-clone/) to preview this website.

 - Note: This website is not currently responsive so please avoid previewing on mobile devices.